jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 In this hands-on lab, you will learn how to:

 - Create an Azure SQL Database
-- Populate an Azure SQL Database with records
+- Populate an Azure SQL Database with data
+- Create an Azure API App that connects to the database
+- Write apps that access the database through the Azure API App
-- Access Azure SQL Database records from your apps
+- Use security features of Azure SQL Database to restrict access to data
-- Filter and mask records based on user permissions

 <a name="Prerequisites"></a>
 ### Prerequisites ###